Healing ITP: My Path to Understanding and Recovery

 My menstrual period became heavy again, and this time, it was unbearable.
 I could barely leave the house—every hour, my pad would be soaked, and I had to change my clothes because the blood would stain everything.
 I continued taking the tranexamic acid (TXA), but it took a long time to show any effect.
 Eventually, the bleeding stopped.

 But one morning, I woke up feeling utterly drained.
-My husband found me barely able to speak, so he rushed me to urgent care.
-It was there that we discovered my hemoglobin had dropped to 8, which is dangerously low.
+My husband found me barely able to speak and rushed me to urgent care.
+There, we learned that my hemoglobin had dropped to 8 — dangerously low.
 They immediately sent me to the ER for an emergency blood transfusion.
-That was when I realized the severity of my anemia, caused by the heavy blood loss.
+That was the moment I truly understood the severity of my anemia, which was caused by heavy blood loss.

 In early October, I had my annual exam and blood test.
 My doctor briefly mentioned that my platelet count was low—around 20k (normal range is between 150k and 400k)—but didn’t seem overly concerned about it.
 Unfortunately, I didn’t fully grasp the significance of this at the time, and I didn’t think to ask more questions.